Major, minor, and honors in Art

-The SHS essay will differ from the artist essay written by course students in that it will integrate the preparations in studio art and art history.
+The SHS essay will differ from the artist essay written by course students in that it will integrate the preparations in art and art history.

 For Honors Majors, ARTT 040 will count outside the Major for purposes of calculating the 20-course rule, since it serves as Senior Honors Study.
 It will be listed on the transcript not as ARTT 040 but as Senior Honors Study.

 If a student drops out of Honors after the drop/add period in the last semester, the SHS credit will receive a grade of NC.
 Senior Workshop II (ARTT 040), assuming it had been successfully completed in the Spring, will then be listed on the transcript with the appropriate grade.

 WARNING: if a student drops out of Honors, Senior Workshop II no longer counts as outside the major, but as within.
 A student who has taken 12 other credits within the department, and who is graduating with the minimum of 32 credits will then have 13 in the major and only 19 outside.
 Honors Art Majors should be especially careful to take enough credits outside the department if they contemplate withdrawing from Honors.

 An Honors Minor in Art will present to the honors examiners one studio preparation consisting of ARTT 030 Senior Workshop I and ARTT 040 Senior Workshop II.